vanHeemstraSystems/azure-lego/README.md

 azure-lego
 # Azure LEGO

+Based on "Serverless on Azure for Beginners" at https://tidalcloud.com/blog/serverless-on-azure-for-beginners-with-cloudflare-and-terraform/

 ## 100 - Introduction

 We aim to compare Azure 'building blocks' with LEGO building bricks, to simplify the understanding of how Azure is 'constructed'.